RockX-SG/uniiotx/README.md

 ### Network Configuration
 To add IoTeX Testnet and Mainnet configurations, run the following commands separately:

-- For IoTeX Testnet: `brownie networks add IoTeX iotex-testnet host=https://babel-api.testnet.iotex.io chainid=4690`
+- For the live IoTeX Testnet: `brownie networks add IoTeX iotex-testnet host=https://babel-api.testnet.iotex.io chainid=4690`
-- For IoTeX Mainnet: `brownie networks add IoTeX iotex-mainnet host=https://babel-api.mainnet.iotex.io chainid=4689`
+- For the live IoTeX Mainnet: `brownie networks add IoTeX iotex-mainnet host=https://babel-api.mainnet.iotex.io chainid=4689`
+- For the forked development IoTeX Testnet: `brownie networks add Development iotex-testnet-fork name="Ganache-CLI (IoTeX Testnet Fork)" host=http://127.0.0.1:8545 cmd=ganache fork=iotex-testnet `
+- For the forked development IoTeX Mainnet: `brownie networks add Development iotex-mainnet-fork name="Ganache-CLI (IoTeX Mainnet Fork)" host=http://127.0.0.1:8545 cmd=ganache fork=iotex-mainnet`

+Please be aware that forked development networks rely on the configurations of Ganache and live networks.

 If you successfully added the network, you'll see a success message along with the network details in the terminal.